HardlyDifficult/Tutorials/Outline.md

-## Add the platform's middle segment to the Scene
+## Add the platform's middle segment to the scene

 Add a sprite to the scene representing the middle segment of a platform.
 We are using spritesheet_ground/spritesheet_ground_72.